- Silent Way

 RADAR Quickstart Guide, Chapter 2: The Day Before

-This "quickstart" guide for the RADAR audio recorder will flatten the learning curve and serve as essential reference for all users.
-This guide is not designed as a replacement for the official manuals (available from the manufacturer, iZ Technology).
+This guide for the iZ RADAR audio recorder will flatten the learning curve for all users.
+This guide is not designed as a replacement for the official manuals, available from iZ Technology.

-Note that this refers to the 2007 iZ RADAR V Nyquist with system 3.42.
-Older models in the RADAR family (RADAR I, II, 24 and the Otari version) are slightly different than Silent Way's RADAR V units, but most of this will still apply.
+Note that this quickstart guide primarily refers to the system that Silent Way offers, the iZ RADAR V Nyquist with system software 3.5x or 3.4x.
+Other models in the RADAR family (the older RADAR I, II, 24 and the newer 6) and older software versions are slightly different than Silent Way's RADAR V units, but most of this will still apply.

 Chapter 2: The Day Before